-All RCM5700 models are programmed through a USB connector on the motherboard using a USB cable supplied with the Development Kit.
+All RCM5700/RCM6700 models are programmed through a USB connector on the motherboard using a USB cable supplied with the Development Kit.
 The RCM5750/RCM5760 may also be programmed remotely over an Ethernet link using the Remote Program Update library with Dynamic C v.
 10.56 or later.
+The RCM67xx series may also be used with the Remote Program Update with Dynamic C v.
+10.64 or later.
 See Application Note AN421, Remote Program Update, for more information.

-NOTE: The RabbitLink cannot be used to program the RCM5700.
+NOTE: The RabbitLink cannot be used to program the RCM5700 or RCM6700.

-Appendix A provides detailed specifications for the RCM5700.
+Appendix A provides detailed specifications for the RCM5700 and RCM6700.

-1.2 Advantages of the RCM5700
+1.2 Advantages of the RCM5700 and RCM6700

-- Fast time to market using a fully engineered, "ready-to-run/ready-to-program" micro-processor core. - Competitive pricing when compared with the alternative of purchasing and assembling individual components. - Easy C-language program development and debugging - Rabbit Field Utility to download compiled Dynamic C .bin files. - Generous memory size allows large programs with tens of thousands of lines of code, and substantial data storage. - Reference design allows integrated Ethernet port for network connectivity, with royalty-free TCP/IP software.
+- Fast time to market using a fully engineered, "ready-to-run/ready-to-program" microprocessor core. - Competitive pricing when compared with the alternative of purchasing and assembling individual components. - Easy C-language program development and debugging - Rabbit Field Utility to download compiled Dynamic C .bin files. - Generous memory size allows large programs with tens of thousands of lines of code, and substantial data storage. - Reference design allows integrated Ethernet port for network connectivity, with royalty-free TCP/IP software.